Andraya Yearwood Knows She Has the Right to Compete

 "If she can't play, we are denying her all of the other benefits of participating in team sports, the things that have nothing to do with winning and losing," McHaelen says.
 "It has to do with developing teamwork, relationships, feeling like you belong, developing discipline."

-"There is a difference between what is right and what is fair, and people have to decide which side of the fence they want to be on."—Robin McHaelen, executive director of True Colors
+"There is a difference between what is right and what is fair, and people have to decide which side of the fence they want to be on." — Robin McHaelen, executive director of True Colors

 But like many of Andraya's critics, Stanescu focuses on winning and opportunity instead.
 She argues that cisgender girls will no longer win races if they compete against transgender girls and that transgender girls are taking away scholarships from cisgender girls.